CP4 Europe - Strengthening National Child Participation Frameworks and Action in Europe (EU-CoE Joint Project)

 Who will benefit from the project?

-The project targets national and local authorities, civil organisations as well as professionals who are in direct contact with children and/or deal with decisions that can affect children.
+The project targeted national and local authorities, civil organisations as well as professionals who are in direct contact with children and/or deal with decisions that can affect children.

-Ultimately, the project aims to benefit all children, so that they are sufficiently equipped and protected to be heard and to participate effectively in decision-making mechanisms and processes at national and local levels.
+Ultimately, the project benefitted all children, so that they are sufficiently equipped and protected to be heard and to participate effectively in decision-making mechanisms and processes at national and local levels.